SickChill/qnap-sickchill/README.md

 - The package is created under `build/` directory.

-- Install it by the AppCenter or via the command line `bash build/QSickRage_*.qpkg`.
+- Install it by the AppCenter or via the command line `bash build/QSickChill_*.qpkg`.

 # Authors

 - clinton-hall
 - hadim
+- miigotu

 # License